k4deng/IntelliFACTS/README.md

 There are many improvements to be made to IntelliFACTS before 1.0.0 release, my list is below.

-* discord bot todo:
-  * change checked elements to be fetched dynamically from elements selected in notifications

 * PWA
   * Add install popups